Envision Your Fine Art Print

 Gallery Art: Filling an Empty Wall

 The general rule when hanging art on an empty wall, is to choose a piece that will cover between 4/7 and 3/4 of your wall.
-You can determine the perfect size range by multiplying the width of the wall by 0.57 and 0.75.
 For example, a blank wall that is 120 inches wide (10 feet) requires a piece of finished art that is between 68-90 inches wide.
 Likewise, a blank wall that is 96 inches wide (8 feet) requires a piece of finished art that is between 55-72 inches wide.
 Are you interested in hanging several prints together?
 No problem!
 You can still use these width guidelines and think of the set as a single unit.
 Just make sure you space each piece no more than 2-4 inches apart so it looks like it’s meant to be a set.

 Planning Artwork Around Furniture

 Many people purchasing artwork for their home are planning to hang it over some type of furniture such as a sofa, headboard or table.
 In these cases, you will want to select a print size that is between 2/3 to 3/4 the width of the furniture.
 For example, a Sofa that is 84 inches wide looks best with a piece of finished art that is between 56-63 inches wide.
 Likewise, a Queen Headboard that is 65 inches wide looks best with a piece of finished art that is between 43-49 inches wide.
 Don’t have enough vertical space above your furniture?
 Consider a panoramic print that is far wider than it is tall.
 Lastly, if you plan to hang artwork over a fireplace make sure to select a piece with a width as least as wide as fireplace opening, but smaller than the mantle.